GFlisch/Arc4u.Guidance.Workflows/Doc/BuildService.md

 # Build Service

+Run all unit test project named *UnitTest.csproj

 Build a .NET Arc4u service and save it in an artifact.
-Don't run any test or Sonarqube analyzis.
+Don't run Sonarqube analyzis.

 Will be used by another workflow (Docker) to build a docker image and save it to a container registry.